Participation Costs for a Scout in Troop 365

 We do not collect for the items below, but the following items may also be part of the full cost of participating:

 - Uniforms - A uniform identifies your scout as part of the Troop and provides an opportunity to display rank and badges earned.
 The uniform shirt and starting patches cost approximately $55 at the local scout shop or online.
 Purchasing locally allows you to try on the uniform to confirm the fit and to get help selecting the correct patches.
 The store also offers hemming and patch sewing, for an additional fee.
 Any olive green pants, shorts, or skirts are acceptable with the scout uniform shirt.
 A BSA scout wears the same shirt and bottoms for as long as they fit - it is not necessary to purchase new ones each year, as with cub scouts.
 Please note that no scout will be denied advancement due to lack of uniform.
+We also have a storage bin of donated used scout clothing and scouts are free to use any item that fits them.

 - Camping Gear - To camp, the largest investments are a tent, sleeping pad and sleeping bag.
 Costs vary widely depending upon what each family chooses.
 There is no "official" required gear and families select what best meets their needs from any source of their choosing.
 Scouts typically camp in their own 2-person tent.
-A sleeping pad is needed to protect your scout from the cold ground (it is for warmth, not softness).
+A sleeping pad is needed to protect your scout from the cold ground (it is primarily for warmth, not softness).
 The sleeping bag provides loft and insulation from cold air.
 Please don't stress if you don't have these yet, the Troop has several tents and other gear that can be loaned to new scouts.

 You can join locally or online